An Exterior EFT for Hawking Radiation: Bulk-to-bulk propagators and influence phase

 where in the second line we have renormalised the conjugate fields.
 We note again that this replacement does not change the Wronskian since the counter terms of the conjugate fields are proportional to the corresponding fields.
 We can now use the constancy of $e^{\beta p^0 \zeta}\WA (\zeta,p)$ to evaluate the Wronskian.
 At the left-boundary, we get

 which gives

 Substituting the above expression and the definition of $g_{\sR}(\zeta,p)$ from Eq.\eqref{eq:DefgR} in Eq.\eqref{eq:BlkBlkadvAnsatz}, we get

 We have already seen in the previous section that the poles of $g_{\sR} (\zeta_>,p)$ cancel the corresponding poles from the Wronskian in the denominator.
 Notice also that $e^{-\beta p^0 \zeta_>} \left[\Gin(\zeta_>,p)\right]^\ast$ is analytic in the lower half of the complex $p^0$ plane.
-Thus $\bbGA (\zeta_2|\zeta_1,p)$ is indeed analytic in the lower half of the complex $p^0$ plane and deserves to be called the advanced bulk-to-bulk propagator.
-More explicitly, in terms of the theta functions on the SK contour, the advanced propagator takes the form
+Thus $\bbGA (\zeta_2|\zeta_1,p)$ is indeed analytic in the lower half of the complex $p^0$ plane and deserves to be called the advanced bulk-to-bulk Green function.
+More explicitly, in terms of the theta functions on the SK contour, the advanced Green function takes the form

-Notice that the retarded and the advanced bulk-to-bulk propagators transform into each other under field point-source point reversal and momentum reversal.
+Notice that the retarded and the advanced bulk-to-bulk Green functions transform into each other under field point-source point reversal and momentum reversal.
 This can be seen by performing this transformation on Eq.\eqref{eq:BlkBlkWronskianExplicit} as follows

 where we have used the results $\Gin(\zeta,-p) = \left[\Gin(\zeta,p) \right]^\ast$ and $\Kin(-p) = \left[\Kin(p)\right]^\ast$.
 The above expression can be simplified as

 where we have used $\zeta_<+\zeta_> = \zeta_1+\zeta_2$, which follows from the definitions of $\zeta_<$ and $\zeta_>$ in Eq.\eqref{eq:DefZetaless} and Eq.\eqref{eq:DefZetagreat} respectively.
 Thus we find, as claimed earlier, that